 The granddaddy of Saito's lectures comes against Usui, where he delivers no less than three during their Duel to the Death.
 The final one is given with a dying Usui is pinned to the wall by Satio's sword and Saito proceeds to give him a classic "The Reason You Suck" Speech.

-He may be a master at it, but he's not above receiving as well: Right before Sano goes to Kyoto, they fight.
+Right before Sano goes to Kyoto, they fight.
 Again, Saito wins but at the very end of the fight, after Saito call him a chick, he gets something like this:

-"I may be a chick right now, but I bet you and Kenshin were not that strong in the beginning"
+"I may be a chick right now, but I bet you and Kenshin were not that strong in the beginning."

 Kenshin is not above doing this as well.
 In the manga, Kenshin's lecture to Raijuta about his misguided ideals of swordsmanship destroyed him far more than any of his attacks did.
 He even tells Sano that any further physical pain would be useless at this point.

 "His confidence is gone.
 He'll never recover as swordsman."